We've so far spent 6,100 hours gathering 27,200 mattress reviews from over 900 sources. Here is a brief summary of our trustworthy research findings.

 |Warranty||9 year avg||12.5 year avg||12 year avg|

-GET THE FULL STORY AND ANALYSIS at mattress price comparison.
+SEE THE FULL ANALYSIS at our mattress price comparison.

 Those mattress types that provide above-average support, pressure relief, and durability are less likely to cause back, hip, and shoulder pain.

-GET FULL STORY AND ANALYSIS at mattresses and (back) pain relief.
+SEE THE FULL ANALYSIS at our mattresses and (back) pain relief research.

 Buying a mattress online has important similarities and differences to buying in a store.